RUGBY PLAYER

 Joseva Ravouvou (born March 21, 1991) is a Fijian-born rugby player who plays for the New Zealand national rugby sevens team.
 Ravouvou joined the New Zealand sevens team in 2016 and made his debut at the 2017 Hong Kong Sevens.
 Ravouvou scored two tries in a 38–14 win over Argentina in the 2017 South Africa Sevens final, and was named Man of the Match.
 Joe Ravouvou sign with Aviron Bayonnais rugby for 2 years.
 Read more on Wikipedia

 His biography is available in different languages on Wikipedia.
-Joe Ravouvou is the 78th most popular rugby player, the 31st most popular biography from Fiji and the 12th most popular Fijian Rugby Player.
+Joe Ravouvou is the 85th most popular rugby player (down from 78th in 2019), the 32nd most popular biography from Fiji (down from 31st in 2019) and the 13th most popular Fijian Rugby Player.

 Memorability Metrics